tschuelia/PyPythia/README.md

 ```
 *Note that Pythia can also handle FASTA input files, see section Input Data below.*

+##### Using Python multiprocessing
+There are reported issues with multiprocessing in Python and LightGBM based predictors (see for example the [LightGBM FAQ](https://lightgbm.readthedocs.io/en/latest/FAQ.html#lightgbm-hangs-when-multithreading-openmp-and-using-forking-in-linux-at-the-same-time)).
+We added a type check in the `predictor.py` prediction code that sets the number of threads to 1 for the prediction (`num_threads=1`) if the predictor is a LightGBM predictor.
+This should not affect the previous Pythia versions using the scikit-learn predictors.
+Since the multithreading issues do not occur consistently, this issue is hard to debug.
+If you encounter any issues with Python multiprocessing and Pythia please open a GitHub issue.

 ### Input data
 #### Supported file types
 The input for Pythia is an MSA file in either Phylip or FASTA format.